 There are key reasons why organizations chose to build desktop apps with Electron:

 At the top level we see Mac, Windows, and Linux.
 That’s already a lot.
-But on a deeper level, there are multiple versions of those systems.
+But on a deeper level, there are multiple versions of those systems together with the latest version of all of them.
 Each one has its specifics, and each one one that is still in use should be addressed during product development.
 Plus, each platform has its own quirks.

 To cope with this development challenge, we need to hire specialists, which often takes a lot of time.
 Plus, building three specific apps is also a long process.
 In many cases, that’s not a viable solution from a business point of view.